ebisLab/ebisLab/README.md

 🔭 I’m currently working on students information portal for a CNA school

-🌱 I’m currently learning data structures and algorithms
+🌱 I’m currently creating my art book as an NFT.
+Why not? 🤷‍♀️

 👯 I’m just out here building projects that help consummers do cool things.